-My balsamic roast beef recipe doesn’t require any browning of your beef before adding to your slow cooker or anything of that nature.
+One of the things I love most about this recipe is that my balsamic roast beef recipe doesn’t require any browning of your beef before adding to your slow cooker or anything of that nature.
 You simply add your roast beef to the slow cooker, mix and pour in all of your liquid ingredients, toss in your garlic and turn on your slow cooker.
+How easy is that?

 After it has cooked, remove your roast beef with tongs into a serving dish.
 I then like to just use two forks to break the meat that hasn’t already fallen apart into pieces.
+It is so tender, it practically falls part!
 Then, I spoon some of the gravy over the meat and serve.

 But, be sure to pour the remaining gravy into an airtight container and place in your refrigerator to use for another meal – like these Balsamic French Dip Sandwiches!